 Authorization to Discharge Expiration and Reapplication

-An authorization to discharge shall expire five years from its effective date.
-A permittee must reapply for permit coverage at least 180 days prior to the expiration date of its authorization to discharge under this permit.
+An authorization to discharge shall expire at the same time as this general permit.A permittee must reapply for permit coverage at least 180 days prior to the expiration date of its authorization to discharge under this permit.
+If a permittee makes a complete and timely reapplication for coverage prior to the expiration date of their authorization to discharge, the authorization remains in effect in accordance with the terms 3 V.S.A.
+814 until the Secretary makes a final determination on the application.

 Request for Termination of Permit Coverage

 A permittee may request that coverage under this permit be terminated.
 Coverage may only be terminated if a permittee demonstrates to the Secretary’s satisfaction that at least one of the following three conditions is met: